PgBiel/nodeargs/README.md

 Done, now arguments are case sensitive.

 Use `parseArgs()` to activate the argument parsing.
-Doing so will push to the `lastParsed` property of the module, or remove the first element of the array and push in case the cache limit defined at options is exceeded.
+Doing so will push to the `latestParsed` property of the module, or remove the first element of the array and push in case the cache limit defined at options is exceeded.
 It also returns the parsed arguments.

 ```js
 const nodeargs = require("nodeargs");